EvxLee/evxlee.github.io/_pages/about.md

 🔬 My interests are AI and Machine Learning

 🌟 Some of my hobbies include: 🏀 Basketball, Soccer, Hiking, Traveling, Video Games, Working Out, and Trying New Foods!
-Feel Free To Reach Out To Me
+Feel free to reach out to me if you want to link up!

 Education
 ======